projectcalico/calico/master/reference/advanced/etcd-rbac/kubernetes.md

 ---

 When using etcd with RBAC, all components that access etcd must be configured with the proper certificates.
 This document describes the users and roles needed to segment etcd so that Kubernetes and Calico can only read and write within their respected subtrees/prefixes.
-To configure more compartmentalized configurations of the Calico components, see this addon [guide](kubernetes-advanced).
+To configure more compartmentalized configurations of the Calico components, see this addon:
+[guide](kubernetes-advanced).

 This guide assumes you are following the general